stackforge/fuel-docs/pages/pre-install-guide/0091-glossary.rst

 by editing configuration files and using the command-line tools; see `Advanced Network Configuration Using VSwitch <http://docs.mirantis.com/fuel/fuel-4.0/reference-architecture.html#advanced-network-configuration-using-open-vswitch>`_.

+Bonding is supported in two modes:
+Balance SLB (Source Level Bonding);
+or Balance TCP with LACP
+(Link Aggregation Control Protocol).
+The Fuel UI prevents you from configuring Bonding TCP by itself, without LACP.

 Pacemaker
 ---------
 Master control process for OpenStack High Availability deployments.